jdhao/blog_source/nvim_copy_from_remote_via_osc52.md

 Currently, osc-52 in ZOC only works for pure ASCII characters and does not work for non-ASCII characters.
 The dev said that it will be fixed in the next release.

+# Enable OSC 52 in iterm2

+Open preferences, and go to `General` settings.
+Turn on the option `Applications in terminal may access clipboard`.
+It's off by default for security reasons.

 # Copy text inside Neovim to local clipboard